 The last three buttons at the back of the Sony DSC-HX350 are the menu button, playback button, and a button that has a couple of different uses, including being the delete button when viewing images in playback.

-A couple of ports, Micro USB port used to charge the camera and the HDMI port, which are covered by the reasonably sturdy door, are on the side of the camera.
+A couple of ports, the Micro USB port used to charge the camera, and the HDMI port, which is covered by the reasonably sturdy door, are on the side of the camera.

-Mentioned already, you need to push a button to switch on the viewfinder.
+As mentioned already, you need to push a button to switch on the viewfinder.
 Although it is a small finder, the image inside it is practically bright and clear.
-Because of its small size, it seems unlikely you would want to use it for every shot, but if you prefer to compose that way, you may find it convenient.
+It seems unlikely you would want to use it for every shot because of its small size, but if you prefer to compose that way, you may find it convenient.

 Sony Cyber-shot DSC-HX350 autofocus

 Sony Cyber-Shot DSC-HX350 is fast to lock onto a subject in most cases, and it can also focus so close to a subject – making it useful for macro subjects in bright lights.
-If you are trying to focus in low light, a focusing support lamp keeps making sure the camera is in focus.
+If you are trying to focus in low light, a focusing support lamp keeps making sure the camera focuses.

 It may require a couple of back and forth movements to bring it there in low light, but it is not too bad, except the light is shallow.
 It is also seldom for a false confirmation of focus to be displayed.

 Rapid shots are practically good, but it is possible to unintentionally zoom into the preview of your image if you’re trying to zoom in quick succession after a previous shot.
 Be sure to wait until the screen has cleared before attempting to take your next image, and you should not have this problem.
 Brushing through images in playback is very receptive.

 With sufficient light, the Sony DSC-HX350 can be trusted in taking some incredible photos.
 If your primary intention for buying a camera like this is to use it on your travels or vacation, where you are taking shots in sunny locations, then you should be very excited and hopeful with what it can produce.